COSC3020/theory-vs-practice-mayajaye/README.md

 SOURCES AND PLAG
 #### Sources

-I looked at this[https://cr.yp.to/bib/1999/lamarca-sorting.pdf] for cache handling affecting runtimes.
+I looked at [this](https://cr.yp.to/bib/1999/lamarca-sorting.pdf) for cache handling affecting runtimes.
-I looked at this[https://www.geeksforgeeks.org/difference-between-parallel-computing-and-distributed-computing/] for parallel computing.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except